 Class Agents are first elected during the student body elections of their junior year and serve through a six-year term.
 New Class Agents are elected each succeeding five years either during the Class Reunion or through online elections.
-Should an elected Class Agent be unable to complete his/her term of office, the Senior Class President, a previous Class Agent or approved replacement should serve until the next Class Reunion or election.
-Class Agents work closely with The Association’s Class Programs team to plan Reunions that are held on campus and across the state, and to maintain contact with Classmates through Class newsletters and web communications.
+Should an elected Class Agent be unable to complete his/her term, the Senior Class President, a previous Class Agent or approved replacement should serve until the next Class Reunion or election.
+Class Agents work closely with The Association’s Class Programs team to plan Reunions that are held on campus and across the state, and to maintain contact with Classmates through electronic Class newsletters and web communications.

 Through Class fundraising efforts, former students provide support for Association programs and projects, scholarships and other gifts to Texas A&M. The Association’s Class Programs team manages and supports the Class Agents and all Class-sponsored activities.

 Our team also organizes and promotes the 50th Class Reunion held each spring as well as the annual Sul Ross Group Reunion for all Classes who have graduated at least 55 years ago.

 - In accordance with The Association of Former Students’ Bylaws, all Leadership Council members, including Class Agents: